rapidwebltd/SimpleMailChimp/README.md

 ### Subscribing a user to a list

-To subscribe a user to a list call the `subscribe` function and pass through the mailchimp list id and the users email.
+To subscribe a user to a list call the `subscribe` function and pass through the MailChimp list id and the user's email.
 ```php
 $simpleMailChimp->subscribe('LIST_ID_GOES_HERE', 'example@example.com');
 ```